novaspirit/pi-hosted/docs/nginx_proxy_manager.md

 ![Proxy Hosts](https://raw.githubusercontent.com/rmiddle/pi-hosted/npm/docs/images/nginx-proxy-manager-Menu-Add-Proxy-Host.png)

 We need to enter the proxy information.
-In this example we are going to use the following informaiton.
+In this example we are going to use the following information.

 Secure External connections to the service using https.<br>
 Domain Name: homer.example.com<br>